ACR Poker: New events

 ACR has hosted events in Costa Rica, for example in 2018.
 On May 2, 2018, Americas Cardroom was under DDOS attack.
 The company as a result cancelled a number of tournaments, including one up to $1 million.
 According to CalvinAyre.com, the company had experienced intermittent attacks as far back as 2014, and in September 2017, the CEO of Americas Cardroom stated online that ACR would not give in to cyber terrorism or pay ransom to stop the attacks.

 In November 2018, ACR launched a $1-million guaranteed poker tournament to be held on Sundays, which became permanent due to popularity.
 It was named The Sunday VENOM, previously called the Million Dollar Encore.
 Prior to Venom, it was known for Rathole events, offering prize pools over seven-days.
 In July 2019, the company promoted that it would give the winner of the $5 million Venom tourney their $1 million payment via bitcoin in the "largest crypto payment in history for an online gaming site."
 During the end of 2019, ACR hosted a $12 million tournament.

+Recent Regulatory Actions

+In November 2025 the brand's Instagram and Facebook pages were removed by Meta just months after Meta implemented sweeping new restrictions on gambling-related advertising across its platforms.